YoungShap/Aviv-Shapira-HackerU-Projects/ReactProject/bcard/README.md

 Features
 -
--DarkMode, LightMode(Toggle) , Adding Favoriting Deleting and Editing of Cards || Clients(Admins only).
+-DarkMode, LightMode(Toggle) , Adding Favoriting,  Deleting,  and Editing of Cards || Clients(Admins only).

 -Edit your own account(*Only for business and normal users*).